Daniele-Gregori/Solving-Quantum-Wronskian/README.md

 # Solving-Quantum-Wronskian

-Codes for solving the quantum Wronskian of Confluent Heun equation, in terms of N=2 supersymmetric SU(2) Nf=3 gauge prepotential.
+Codes for solving the quantum Wronskians of Confluent Heun equations, in terms of N=2 supersymmetric SU(2) gauge prepotential.

 (work in progress...)